 Do It Yourself

 Yup, DIY.
 Renovating should be tackled like an adventure I believe, and that includes learning how to complete jobs yourself.
 If you have the time, you will definitely save money by doing it yourself.
 I mean what is Pinterest and YouTube all about but inspiration and learning new skills?
-I would recommend following The Carpenters Daughter on YouTube, recently I’ve found her blog too to follow her DIY adventures.
+Recommend following The Carpenters Daughter on YouTube, recently I’ve found her blog too to follow her DIY adventures.

 I do hope you enjoyed this post, please do let me know if you have any money-saving tips too.